zgriebel/zach-griebel-portfolio/Experience.md

 #### May 2023 - August 2023, Savage MN

-Lead research to reduce carbon emissions of company's primary product.
-Designed experiments to collect and visualize data for executive team to make decisions.
-Created model to optimize the material makeup.
+Head of research to reduce carbon emissions of company's primary product.
+Designed experiments to collect, model and visualize data for actionable insights for the non-technical executive team.

-Developed material design that reduces Carbon Emissions by 12% with equivalent performance and price.
-When fully implemented this design will impact 85% of the product.
+Model optmized design that reduces Carbon Emissions by 12% with equivalent performance and price.
+When fully implemented this design will impact 85% of the product's composition.

 <img src="/Hamline_logo.png" width="50" align="left" style="padding:5px"/>